nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | `-l`, `--link` | :asterisk: | URL of link (e.g. https://google.com) |
 | `-n`, `--name` | :asterisk: | Name of link (e.g. "Meeting #1")      |

-:asterisk: - at least one of the flags must be specified
+:asterisk: - at least one of the flags for link and name must be specified

 * `LINK_INDEX` **must be a positive integer**: 1, 2, 3,...